 Retirement eligibility – A participant is eligible for to draw a retirement annuity from ATRS when he or she applies for benefits and is approved by ATRS.
 Please note that ATRS prohibits “in service” payment of retirement benefits unless the participant has reached the plan’s normal retirement age of 65.
 This means that an alternate payee will not be eligible to draw benefits under a QDRO until the participant is eligible by terminating employment with his/her participating employer and applying for retirement.
 An ATRS participant is eligible for retirement benefits under the following circumstances:

-Disability benefits – If a participant becomes disabled while working for a participating employer and he or she is vested in ATRS, the participant may apply for disability benefits from ATRS.
+Disability benefits – If a participant becomes disabled while working for a participating employer and he or she has five (5) or more years of actual service with ATRS, the participant may apply for disability benefits from ATRS.
 If approved, ATRS will pay annuity benefits using the same retirement formula described above for retirement annuity benefits.
 A portion (percentage) or other flat amount of a disability retirement annuity may be assigned to an alternate payee in the QDRO beginning when the participant is approved and begins drawing benefits.
 If a member receives retirement benefits due to disability and the parties wish to exclude these benefits from an assignment to the alternate payee, this needs to be specified in the QDRO.
 Otherwise, ATRS will treat disability annuities as accrued retirement benefits when administering the QDRO.
 (See ACA § 24-7-704)

 - Deferred retirement - vested “inactive” participant with five (5) or more years of ATRS credited service upon reaching age sixty (60) (ACA § 24-7-707)

 - Early retirement – 25 or more years of credited service, regardless of age (ACA § 24-7-701)

 - Age and Service (voluntary) retirement – 28 or more years of credited service, regardless of age (ACA § 24-7-702)